rpointjour/digital_business_card/README.md

 # Design Process: Prototype
-This branch is dedicated to the prototype for the Digital Business Card
+This branch is dedicated to the ProtoType for the Digital Business Card
 # App Components
 App.js,
 App.css,